LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/01-promoting-mental-health.md

 # **1** Promoting mental health

-Take the chapter quiz before and after you have read this chapter.
+Take the chapter quiz before and after you read this chapter.

 {% include quiz.html %}